Skip to main content

 Below are the key features and benefits of Virtual Network Edge:

-• Professional services: Virtual Network Edge allows enterprise customers to be either in full autonomy or to benefit from Orange professional services to help them in all steps of their network and IT transform journey, from the design phase throughout the lifecycle of their network.
+• Professional Services: Virtual Network Edge allows enterprise customers to be either in full autonomy or to benefit from Orange Professional Services to help them in all steps of their network and IT transform journey, from the design phase throughout the lifecycle of their network.

 Virtual Edge